What is ASSA?

 ASSA is the network that connects these surgical societies.
 It not only promotes information sharing and innovation, but also provides them with strong leadership and representation.
 ASSA provides a sense of community for surgical societies across Australia and New Zealand, ensuring that they remain supported in their local functioning, and inviting students to participate in its annual Conference, Leadership Symposium and Skills Competition.

 In its fourth year of running, ASSA’s peak event, the Australasian Students’ Surgical Conference (ASSC) forms the ideal opportunity for these surgically orientated students to meet like-minded individuals and share in their passion for surgical excellence, research and innovation.
 This promotion of an interest in surgery is not only important for encouraging students to pursue surgical careers, but also ensures that essential surgical knowledge and skills are developed in all medical students no matter their career directions.

 As it assists each surgical society to achieve their objectives, ASSA remains committed to uniting and inspiring the next generation of surgical leaders to face the challenges of surgical care in the future.

-Will is a fourth year medical student at the University of New England, and is currently completing his clinical years at John Hunter Hospital, Newcastle.
+Will is a fifth year medical student at the University of New England, and is currently completing his clinical years at John Hunter Hospital, Newcastle.

 Will has been extensively involved within student surgical societies throughout his degree, including the positions of President of the University of New England Surgical Society (2016-17), the Vice President of the University of Newcastle Surgical Society (2017-18) and Academic Co-Convenor of the Australasian Students’ Surgical Conference (ASSC) in 2018.